Gynecology

 When You Visit a Gynecologist

-Although each individual is different, when you visits a gynecologist, depending on your medical needs, you will provide the physician with medical history and then the gynecologist will perform routine screenings such as a pap smear.
-Pap smears are especially common in gynecological visits and usually involve the physician retrieving a sample of cells from the Cervix to test for cancer.
+Although each individual is different, when you visits a gynecologist, depending on your medical needs, you will provide the physician with medical history, and then the gynecologist will perform routine screenings such as a pap smear.
+Pap smears are especially common in gynecological visits and usually involve the physician retrieving a sample of cells from the cervix to test for cancer.

 -